Background pattern

 Before opening: Store at a temperature below 25°C. Do not store in the refrigerator.

 If stored in the refrigerator or exposed to temperatures below the freezing point, it may precipitate.
-This precipitate can be redissolved by keeping the bottle at room temperature and shaking it repeatedly.
+This precipitate can be redissolved by keeping the vial at room temperature and shaking repeatedly.

-After the first opening: the solution must be used within 24 hours (does not contain preservatives).
+After first opening: The solution must be used within 24 hours (does not contain preservatives).

-From a microbiological point of view, the product must be used immediately.
-If not used immediately, the storage conditions and time, before use, are the responsibility of the professional and should not exceed 24 hours stored between 2 and 8°C, unless reconstitution has taken place in controlled and validated aseptic conditions.
+From a microbiological point of view, the product should be used immediately.
+If not used immediately, the storage conditions and the time before use are the responsibility of the professional and should not exceed 24 hours, stored between 2 and 8°C, unless the reconstitution has taken place in controlled and validated aseptic conditions.

-- The active ingredient is foscarnet sodium hexahydrate.
+• The active substance is foscarnet sodium hexahydrate.
 1 ml of solution contains 24 mg of foscarnet sodium hexahydrate.
 See section 2 ‘Foscavir contains sodium’.

-- The other components are: hydrochloric acid (E507) and water for injection.
+• The other ingredients are: hydrochloric acid (E507) and water for injections.

-This medicinal product is a solution for infusion, which is presented in a 250 ml bottle.
+This medicine is a solution for infusion, which comes in a 250 ml vial.

 Clinigen Healthcare B.V.